 Treatment of specific related undertakings

-Without prejudice to Article SCG1, the calculation of the solvency at the level of the group shall be made as follows, unless the relevant related undertaking has been deducted from the own funds eligible for the group solvency by application of Article 229 of Directive 2009/138/EC:
+1. Without prejudice to Article SCG1 and unless the book value of the relevant related undertaking has been deducted from the own funds eligible for the group solvency by application of Article 229 of Directive 2009/138/EC, the calculation of the group solvency shall include::

-for the purpose of applying the provisions set out in the first paragraph of Article 228 of Directive 2009/138/EC to related undertakings which are credit institutions, investment firms and financial institutions, the solvency requirements of those undertakings and the related own fund items shall be taken into account as calculated according to the relevant sectoral rules;
+(a) the capital requirements for related undertakings which are credit institutions, investment firms or financial institutions and the own fund items of those undertakings calculated according to the relevant sectoral rules as referred to in Article 2(7) of Directive 2002/87/EC;

-the provisions set out in Article 228(1) of Directive 2009/138/EC and in point (a) shall apply mutatis mutandis to related undertakings which are institutions for occupational retirement provision within the meaning of Directive 2003/41/EC;
+(b) the capital requirements for related undertakings which are institutions for occupational retirement provision within the meaning of Directive 2003/41/EC and the own funds items of those undertakings calculated according to Articles 17 to 17quater of Directive 2003/41/EC;

+(c) the capital requirements for related undertakings which are asset management companies calculated in accordance with Article 7(1)(a) of Directive 2009/65/EC and the own funds of those undertakings calculated in accordance with Article 2(1)(l) of that Directive;

+(d) the capital requirements for related undertakings which are alternative investment fund managers calculated in accordance with Article 9 of Directive 2011/61/EU and the own funds of those undertakings calculated in accordance with Article 4(1)(ad) of that Directive;

-the provisions set out in Article 228(1) of Directive 2009/138/EC and in point (a) shall apply mutatis mutandis to related undertakings which are non-regulated undertakings carrying out financial activities, in which case a notional solvency requirement shall be calculated for the related undertaking.
-For this purpose the notional solvency requirement is the capital requirement with which the related undertaking would have to comply under the relevant sectoral rules if the undertaking were a regulated entity;
+(e) the notional capital requirements and the own fund items of related undertakings which are non-regulated undertakings carrying out financial activities, where the notional capital requirement is the capital requirement with which the related undertaking would have to comply under the relevant sector rules if the undertaking were a regulated entity.

-for the purpose of applying the provisions set out in Article 235 of Directive 2009/138/EC, in case the parent insurance holding company has issued subordinated debt or has other eligible own funds subject to limitation in accordance with Article 98 of Directive 2009/138/EC, Article 226(2) of Directive 2009/138/EC shall apply;
+2. For the purpose of applying the provisions set out in Article 235 of Directive 2009/138/EC, in case the parent insurance holding company or mixed financial holding company has issued subordinated debt or has other eligible own funds subject to the limits set out in Article 98 of that Directive, Article 226(2) of that Directive shall apply;

+3. Special purpose vehicles to which the participating undertaking or one of its subsidiaries has transferred risk, shall be excluded from the calculation of group solvency in either of the two following situations:

-special purpose vehicles, as defined in Article 13(26) and which comply with the requirements set out in Article 211 of Directive 2009/138/EC, or where applicable the Member State law in accordance with Article 211(3) of Directive 2009/138/EC, and special purpose vehicles that are regulated by a third country supervisory authority, which comply with requirements equivalent to those set out in Article 211(2) of Directive 2009/138/EC, to which the participating undertaking or one of its subsidiaries has transferred risk shall be excluded from the calculation of the group solvency at the level of the group.
-Article 186SCRRM3 shall apply at the level of the group.
+(a) the special purpose vehicle is as defined in Article 13(26) and complies with the requirements set out in Article 211 of Directive 2009/138/EC, or where applicable with the Member State law in accordance with Article 211(3) of Directive 2009/138/EC;

+(b) the special purpose vehicle is regulated by a third country supervisory authority, and complies with requirements equivalent to those set out in Article 211(2) of Directive 2009/138/EC, .

+In the situations referred to in this paragraph, Article 186 SCRRM3 shall apply at the level of the group.

 Article 323 SCG3